MuseApplications/MyFunGame/storyboard/Character sheet.md

 4. Eye color: Brown
 5. Race: Filipino-American (half or full?)
 6. Physical appearance, clothing, style: Jeans, T-shirts with video game characters on them (Overwatch, etc), sneakers
-7. Hobbies/interests: Video games, electronics, sci fi
+7. Hobbies/interests: Video games, sci fi
 8. Special skills/abilities: Very intelligent.
 Good at science.
 Can fix/troubleshoot most electronics
-9. Things that make this character happy: Figuring out how to fix motherboards or working with Raspberry Pi
+9. Things that make this character happy: Playing video games, working on her custom gaming computer (with fancy RGB lights), getting more blacklights for her room (stuff that shows that she?s good with electronics, but not enough that she really realizes it)
 10. Temperament (easy-going, easily angered, etc.): Easy-going, self confident, not shy
 11. Insecurities: Secretly worries she's not as attractive as her friends.
 12. Any pet peeves?: Bullies